 Exchanges stipulate the following standardized features of each contract:

-This is the amount of the commodity represented in the contract.
-This can be expressed in a metric unit, an Imperial unit or a traditional measurement unit such as a barrel or bag.
+Quantity is the amount of the commodity represented in the contract.
+This can be expressed in a metric unit, an Imperial unit, or a traditional measurement unit such as a barrel or bag.

-These are the features that describe the commodity being traded in the contract.
+Quality dictates the features of the commodity being traded in the contract.
 For example, the commodity may have to come from a particular region or have certain physical characteristics.

 Exchanges stipulate the delivery date for each contract and the method and place of delivery.
-Some commodity contracts are settled through financial payments rather than physical delivery.
+Some commodity contracts are settled through cash settlements rather than physical delivery.

 The members and management of commodities exchanges are responsible for establishing and enforcing rules and regulations that govern the trading of these standardized commodities contracts.

 Who are the Main Participants on Commodities Exchanges?

 Commodity exchanges depend on a diverse group of participants, each of whom plays an important role in maintaining a fully functioning marketplace.

 The role of exchanges is to ensure that the rules are fair to all of these market participants:

 These are the individuals and companies that supply the commodity being traded.
 Without producers, there would be no commodities to trade and, therefore, no need for commodity exchanges.